OneBlood $1,000,000 Data Breach Settlement

 Class members must meet the following criteria:

-• They are an individual whose private information was compromised in the OneBlood data incident that occurred between July 14 and July 29, 2024.
+• They are an individual whose private information the OneBlood data incident that occurred July 14-29, 2024, compromised.

 • They received written notification from OneBlood about the data breach.